-Even if you think you’re not a threat for a cardiovascular episode, you still need potassium for a great sex life.
+Even if you think you’re not a threat to a cardiovascular episode, you still need potassium for a great sex life.
 For starters, your muscles will not work efficiently if you do not have the proper balance.
 Since sex is one of the greatest forms of exercise, you can see the link.
 And taking it daily can prolong your life.
-It will also increase your stamina. .
+It will also increase your stamina.

-Are you filtering out important nutrients?
+Are you accidentally filtering potassium out of your body?

-Counteracting the sodium with greater levels of this key nutrient enhances the cardiovascular activity.
+Counteracting the sodium with greater levels of this key nutrient enhances cardiovascular activity.
 It also helps define muscles.
 And it supports the nervous system.
 It is essential to have a healthy level in your system so that the brain can communicate efficiently with the body.

 Because in order to maintain great cardiovascular health you need to be sure that there is the proper potassium/sodium balance in your body.
-Not only does the relationship “generate muscle contractions,” it also “regulates the heartbeat.”
-(Haas)
+Not only does the relationship “generate muscle contractions, but” it also “regulates the heartbeat.”

 Now, where would we rate in bed if we couldn’t hold on tight to our lovers or other… things…and, of course, I think everyone can grasp how unattractive dropping dead could be.
-A dwindling level of potassium could lead to hypertension, congestive heart failure, cardiac arrhythmia, fatigue,” even, “depression and other mood changes.”
-(Haas) Scary to think that one may not have the ability to avoid a poor sexual performance simply because their diet is low in fresh foods.
+A dwindling level of this nutrient could lead to hypertension, congestive heart failure, cardiac arrhythmia, fatigue,” even, “depression and other mood changes.”
+(Haas) Scary to think that one may not have the ability to avoid poor sexual performance simply because their diet is low in fresh foods.
 How tragic.

 Yes, the food we regularly consume does have potassium.
 However, the challenge of maintaining proper levels of this nutrient is that it’s soluble and therefore cooks out or quickly leeches out of our systems.
 Additionally, since it can be lost by drinking alcohol, smoking, sweating…Party animals beware that your party habits have a direct impact on your sex life.
 However, in my opinion, instead of stopping the party, enjoy all life has to offer.
-Just increase the amount of fresh fruits, vegetables, and proteins consumed.
+Just increase the number of fresh fruits, vegetables, and proteins consumed.